Student Health and Safety

 The Daily Crime Log is an “evergreen” document in that when additions or changes are necessary the existing file will be replaced with a new file reflecting the new information.

-In addition to the Annual Security Report, UHPD maintains a daily log of crimes committed on campus which is available for review in the Business Services Office in Suite 107 of the University West Building or on our website.
+In addition to the Annual Security Report, UHPD maintains a daily log of crimes committed on campus which is available for review in the UHV Police Office at Jaguar Hall, 2705 Houston Highway, Suite 1122, Victoria, TX 77901, or on our website.

 Fraud & Non-Compliance Hotline